techidaily/site-win11-tips/source/_posts/turn-off-windows-upgrade-notifications.md

  If you can’t seem to access the Group Policy Editor for some reason, you can use the Registry Editor to disable update notifications.

  Since Registry Editor is a powerful tool that needs to be handled with care, we recommend that you back up all the registry files or create a restore point before proceeding with the changes below.
-If you need help, check our guides on[how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and[how to create a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) .
+If you need help, check our guides on [how to back up and restore the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and [how to create a restore point on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) .

 To disable Windows update notifications using Registry Editor: